LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

-\begin{lemma} Assume that there a line missing the interiors of two disjoint convex bodies.
-Then there is a line missing the two bodies. \end{lemma} \begin{proof} Let $\CB$ and $\CB'$ be two disjoint convex bodies, let $\ell$ be a line missing the interiors of $\CB$ and $\CB'$, let $I$ and $J$ be the traces of $\ell$ on $\CB$ and $\CB'$ and assume that $I$ and $J$ are nonempty (otherwise we are done, thanks to the previous lemma), as indicated in the left part of Figure~\ref{fundtwotwo}.
+\begin{lemma} Assume that there is a line missing the interiors of two disjoint convex bodies.
+Then there is a line missing the two bodies. \end{lemma} \begin{proof} Let $\CB$ and $\CB'$ be two disjoint convex bodies, let $\aline$ be a line missing the interiors of $\CB$ and $\CB'$, let $I$ and $J$ be the traces of $\aline$ on $\CB$ and $\CB'$ and assume that $I$ and $J$ are nonempty (otherwise we are done, thanks to the previous lemma), as indicated in the leftmost diagram of Fig.~\ref{fundtwotwo}.
 Let $\TD$ be the closed